young0898/Learning-Python/README.md

 # Learning-Python
-this is my first python program.
+This is my first python program.